The Buttoned Up Cowl knitting pattern is comfy, cute and easy!

 knit flat, which makes it a great project for beginners!
 If you make one, I’d love it if you’d share it with me!

 Looking for the pattern?
-Here’s how it works: This pattern is available for free right here on my site (keep scrolling down).
-Or you can purchase an upgraded PDF pattern that is ad-free and easy to print in just one or two nicely formatted pages.
-You can purchase the PDF patterns either via Etsy or Ravelry.
-There is a very small fee for the PDF version and this helps me keep Little Red Window running!
-Thank you so much for loving my patterns!
+Here’s how it works: This pattern is available for FREE in one size right here on my site (keep scrolling down).
+Or for just a few dollars, you can choose to purchase an upgraded PDF pattern that is nicely formatted and easy to print.
+Besides being easy to print, the PDF pattern also contains MORE SIZES with instructions for additional sizing including 0-3 months, 6 months, 12 months and 2T+!
+Thank you for supporting Little Red Window!

 (one size fits all)